Order of service

 Giving of Communion

-Music during communion
+Music during Communion.
+The president and people receive communion

 Prayer after Communion